2025–26 Olympiacos F.C. season

 The 2025–26 season is the 101st season in existence of Olympiacos and the club's 67th consecutive season in the top flight of Greek football.
-In addition to the Greek Super League, Olympiacos participates in this season's Greek Cup and UEFA Champions League as the winner of the 2024-25 Greek Super League.
+In addition to the Greek Super League, Olympiacos participates in this season's Greek Cup, the Greek Super Cup, and UEFA Champions League as the winner of the 2024–25 Greek Super League.
 The season covers the period from June 2025 to late May 2026.